opea-project/GenAIExamples/ChatQnA/kubernetes/intel/README.md

 > You need to make sure you have created the directory `/mnt/opea-models` to save the cached model on the node where the ChatQnA workload is running.
 Otherwise, you need to modify the `chatqna.yaml` file to change the `model-volume` to a directory that exists on the node.
 >
 > File upload size limit: The maximum size for uploaded files is 10GB.
+>
+> The `/mnt/opea-models` directory is used to cache the model files to avoid downloading the model files every time the pod is restarted.
+>
+> The directory should have the following permission:
+>
+> `sudo chown 1000:1000 /mnt/opea-models`

 ## Deploy On Xeon